On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 Once you are more aware of your safety behaviours, you can begin to try and reduce them.
 This can be hard at first, as you may have come to depend on your safety behaviours to manage your anxiety.

-In both techniques you identify particular challenges (such as dropping a safety behaviour) and work through a plan where you test your fears, through gradual and achievable real-world experiments.
+One of the evidence-based techniques of reducing reliance on safety behaviours is through exposure therapy and hierarchies.
+In this technique you identify particular challenges (such as dropping a safety behaviour) and work through a plan where you test your fears, through gradual and achievable real-world experiments.

 For example – if your safety behaviour is to avoid talking about yourself (because it makes you feel self-conscious or you assume the other person wouldn’t be interested) you might deliberately test this out.
 Perhaps you might share what you are doing at the weekend – or what you watched on TV last night.
 Did the other person show interest?
 What did you learn and how can you get better at speaking about yourself and your interests?

-You can find out more about dropping safety behaviours here www.cci.health.wa.gov – Stepping-out-of-Social-Anxiety Safety Behaviours
+You can also find out more about dropping safety behaviours here www.cci.health.wa.gov – Stepping-out-of-Social-Anxiety Safety Behaviours

 Please also see these links to international websites: